 To reduce swelling:

 You may get short of breath again in the later weeks of pregnancy.
-This is because the uterus takes up so much room that the lungs do not have as much room to expand as before.
+This is because the uterus takes up so much room that your lungs do not have as much space to expand.

-If you have suddenly have a hard time breathing that is unusual for you, you should see your doctor right away or go to the emergency room.
+If you suddenly have a hard time breathing that is unusual for you, see your doctor right away or go to the emergency room.